EeegorL/fullstack/README.md

-# fullstack
+# Fullstack
-Helsingin yliopiston full-stack kurssi hahaaa
+Helsingin yliopiston full-stack kurssi Fullstack-course by University of Helsinki